HopkinsIDD/flepiMoP/documentation/gitbook/gempyor/model-implementation/intervention-templates.md

 `method`: `SinglePeriodModifier`

 `parameter`: The name of the parameter that will be modified.
 This could be a parameter defined for the transmission model in [`seir::parameters`](compartmental-model-structure.md) or for the observational model in [`outcomes`](outcomes-for-compartments.md).
-If the parameter is used in multiple transitions in the model then all those transitions will be modified by this amount.&#x20;
+If the parameter is used in multiple transitions in the model then all those transitions will be modified by this amount ;

 `period_start_date`: The date when the modification starts, in YYYY-MM-DD format.
 The modification will only reduce the value of the parameter after (inclusive of) this date.